mexiquin/mserv/README.md

 - Execute multiple servers at the same time

 # Requirements
-1. Java
+1. Java (to run the server)
-2. Python version 3.8 or above
+2. Python version 3.8 or above (to run this code)

 # Installation